yegor256/blog/_posts/2016/mar/2016-03-08-pimp-up-your-resume.md

 For example, 10 years ago I was helping a startup create software that had IBM as a subscriber.
 They managed to get some tracking, and in two months, IBM decided not to use them anymore.
-It's a true (and sad) story, but I can put something like this into my resume: "wrote software for IBM".
+It's a true (and sad) story, but I can put something like this into my resume: "wrote software for IBM."
 Am I lying?
 Not really.
 If they ask me what exactly I did for IBM, I will explain.
 In most cases, they won't ask.
 They will just buy this big name and put my resume on top of others.